RAJI-Zakaria/spotify-clone-react-js/README.md

-# Spotify Clone React JS 18 & FireBase & TailwindCSS
+# Spotify Clone React JS 18 & FireBase & TailwindCSS & Spotify API

+## Prop Drilling ==> Coupled Code

+- Avoiding passing data from the component to an other using props is mandatory, using context api or Redux or any **state** management library will save us a lot of trouble dealing with data flow trough the whole app.

 # Getting Started with Create React App